open-contracting/standard/docs/guidance/map/amendments.md

 #### Record

 A full record is provided below, with all the releases for the process and a `compiledRelease` and `versionedRelease`.
-The `versionedRelease` block reflects all the changes made in the tender.
+The `versionedRelease` object reflects all the changes made in the tender.

 ```{jsoninclude} ../../examples/amendments/tender.json
 :jsonpointer: